In shift, GOP ramps up vaccine push as resistance hardens

 WASHINGTON (AP) — Republican politicians are under increasing pressure to speak out to persuade COVID-19 vaccine skeptics to roll up their sleeves and take the shots as a new, more contagious variant sends caseloads soaring.
-But after months of ignoring — and, in some cases, stoking — misinformation about the virus, experts warn it may be too late to change the minds of many who are refusing.
+But after months of ignoring — and, in some cases, stoking — misinformation about the virus, new polling suggests it may be too late to change the minds of many who are refusing.

 In recent news conferences and statements, some prominent Republicans have been imploring their constituents to lay lingering doubts aside.
 In Washington, the so-called Doctors Caucus gathered at the Capitol for an event to combat vaccine hesitancy.
-And in Florida, Republican Gov. Ron DeSantis this week pointed to data showing the vast majority of hospitalized COVID-19 patients hadn’t received shots.
+And in Alabama, Republican Gov. Kay Ivey voiced exasperation as she pleaded with residents to protect themselves.

-Indeed, nearly all COVID-19 deaths in the U.S. are now people who haven’t been vaccinated.
-Nonetheless, just 56.2% of Americans have received at least one vaccine dose, according to the Centers for Disease Control and Prevention.
+Nearly all COVID-19 deaths in the U.S. are now people who haven’t been vaccinated.
+Just 56.2% of Americans have received at least one vaccine dose, according to the Centers for Disease Control and Prevention.

 “I think they’ve finally realized that if their people aren’t vaccinated, they’re going to get sick, and if their people aren’t vaccinated, they’re going to get blamed for COVID outbreaks in the future,” said GOP pollster Frank Luntz, who has been working with the Biden administration and public health experts to craft effective messaging to bring the vaccine hesitant off the fence.